Microsemi/switchtec-user/README.md

 ## Dependencies

-This program has build dependencies on the following libraries:
+This program has an optional build dependencies on the following libraries:

-* libncurses5-dev
+* libncurses5-dev (without it 'switchtec gui' will not work)
-* libtinfo-dev

 ## Installation